fiquu/slseed-web-app/README.md

 ## Deploying

+### Manual

-1. Make sure you have the `.env` file for the stage you want to deploy by running `npm run setup:env`, selecting the stage and checking if the `.env.{stage}` exists.
+1. Make sure you have the `.env` file for the stage you want to deploy by running `npm run setup:env`, selecting the stage and checking if the `.env.{stage}.local` exists.
 1. Run `npm version patch|minor|major` accordingly to make sure you're deploying a new version.
 1. Run `npm run deploy`, select stage and follow the prompts.

+### CI/CD

+1. Add your AWS credentials environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION`).
+1. Add the env setup script: `npm run setup:env -- --stage <stage> --useAwsProfiles false`.
+1. Run the deploy script: `npm run deploy -- --useAwsProfiles false --autoDeploy true --stage <stage>`.

+- The `stage` flag must match the stage names in your project (`development`, `staging`, etc.).
+- The `useAwsProfiles` disables the configuration of an AWS profile thus using the env vars.
+- The `autoDeploy` flag skips all deploy prompts and doing the following by default:
+  - Builds distributable files.
+  - Checks for deployed version and aborting if already deployed.
+  -

 ## Using as seed